e3modelling/OPEN-PROM/tutorials/05_Running OPEN-PROM with real input data.md

 * `modelstat.txt` should show successful model status lines for the solved years and regions
 * `outputData.gdx` should exist after a normal model run
 * `reporting.mif` only appears when the reporting step actually runs
-* if `withReport <- FALSE`, the model can still run successfully even though no MIF or reporting plots are created
+* if `behavior.withReport: false`, the model can still run successfully even though no MIF or reporting plots are created

 So when checking a run, do not confuse “the model solved” with “the full reporting workflow also ran”.